FacebookYoutubeLinkedIn

 #2 Simplify and Focus

 Look for the 'bright spots' of the company.
 Where are you making the most margin?
 What is the most successful product or service you offer?
 Cutting back on unprofitable services or products and focusing on the products or services that make the most margin will allow you to simplify the business, reduce costs and focus on profitability.
+Could new technology (including Artificial Intelligence) be adopted to improve efficiency?

 #3 Refinance